 As few primary raw materials as possible should be used in the production of EV batteries and the materials used should have the lowest possible environmental impact in the countries of origin.
 The use of particularly problematic materials, such as cobalt or lithium, should be minimized as far as possible in battery production.
-Against this background, the current trend towards a continuous increase in the weight of vehicles and EV batteries is highly problematic.
-However, new battery technologies that substitute critical raw materials can have positive effects (see section 7).
+Against this background, the current trend towards a continuous increase in the weight of vehicles and lithium-ion batteries is highly problematic.6 However, new battery technologies that substitute critical raw materials can have positive effects (see section 7).

-In order to address these points, DUH proposes first establishing a monitoring system to better record the raw material requirements in the production of EV batteries.
+In order to address these points, DUH proposes first establishing a monitoring system to better record the raw material requirements in the production of EV batteries (in analogy to the declaration of the CO2 footprint or the recycled content in the EU Batteries Regulation Art.
+7 & 8).
 All raw materials used, their recycled content and the countries of origin of the primary raw materials should be disclosed, for example via the part of the battery passport that can also be viewed by consumers.
 In the opinion of DUH, the transparency obligations set out in Article 8 (1) of the EU Batteries to apply from 2028, do not go far enough.